2021 iHeartRadio Music Awards: The Best Performances of the Night

 Pink's Daughter Willow Joins Her for Aerial Stunt at 2021 Billbo…

-The epic hits just keep coming at the 2021 iHeartRadio Music Awards.
-The star-studded show kicked off Thursday night, and is bringing out some of the biggest names in music to perform live.
+The epic hits just kept coming at the 2021 iHeartRadio Music Awards.
+The star-studded show kicked off Thursday night, and brought out some of the biggest names in music to perform live.

-Hosted by Usher -- who is also set to sing during the performance-packed ceremony -- this year's show features some incredible numbers from artists including The Weeknd, Ariana Grande, Taylor Swift, Dua Lipa, Roddy Ricch, Twenty One Pilots, Megan Thee Stallion and many others.
+Hosted by Usher -- who also sang during the performance-packed ceremony -- this year's show featured some incredible numbers from artists including The Weeknd, Ariana Grande, Demi Lovato, Silk Sonic and others.

 The night also features a musical tribute to the beloved work of Elton John, ahead of the star being honored with the iHeartRadio Icon Award -- presented by Chris Martin and Lil Nas X.

-ET is taking a look at all the biggest, best and most memorable performances from this year's iHeartRadio Music Awards, and we'll updating throughout the night.
+ET is taking a look at all the biggest, best and most memorable performances from this year's iHeartRadio Music Awards.

 The Weeknd and Ariana Grande Kick off the Show